 In the later years I enlisted the help of a couple of other talented young photographers and we set up a roster so I could start to have some weekends off to spend with my family.

 Over the past 6 years I've also supported many different rescue groups by photographing their adoptable pets and helping fundraise by creating beautiful calendars.
 Below are the groups I have collaborated with since 2011:

-I am proud to be a Artist Member of HeARTs Speak - a global network of animal photographers, artists, authors, graphic designers, and advocates who believe in the power of collaboration.
-Together and united in our efforts, we are ambassadors of change.
+I am a proud HeARTs Speak Artist Member joining a global network of photographers, artists, authors, graphic designers, and advocates who believe in the power of collaboration to be the ambassadors of change.